 - Build sustainable products and solutions - There are many ways in which products and even processes can be made sustainable - be it by using sustainable materials, reducing packaging, or by selecting raw materials with a lesser environmental impact.
 Organizations can use multi-criteria assessment to evaluate options and prioritize changes to make in the design process based on the impact to sustainability.
-Using digital twins and machine learning, Rolls-Royce was able to extend the time between maintenance for some airplane engines by up to 50% and improve the efficiency of the engines, saving 22 million tons of carbon to date.49 - Define clear sustainability goals and objectives for product-design teams This means translating organizational sustainability goals (such as reducing waste going to landfill) to design objectives (such as reducing the environmental impact of packaging by N% or increasing the use of sustainable materials by N%) and metrics (such as percentage of packaging content from recycled materials or percentage of product content from recycled materials).
+Using digital twins and machine learning, Rolls-Royce was able to extend the time between maintenance for some airplane engines by up to 50% and improve the efficiency of the engines, saving 22 million tons of carbon to date.49 - Define clear sustainability goals and objectives for product-design teams - This means translating organizational sustainability goals (such as reducing waste

+% of executives believing ESIGN this trend will be the most disruptive in R&D/product design/development in the next three years going to landfill) to design objectives (such as reducing the environmental impact of packaging by N% or increasing the use of sustainable materials by N%) and metrics (such as percentage of packaging content from recycled materials or percentage of product content from recycled materials).